Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ### PackageMaterializationOverrideDeprecation

 The behavior where installed packages could override built-in materializations without your explicit opt-in is deprecated.
-Setting the [`require_explicit_package_overrides_for_builtin_materializations` flag](/reference/global-configs/behavior-changes#package-override-for-built-in-materialization) to `false` in your `dbt_project.yml` allowed package that matched the name of a built-in materialization to be continue to be included in the search and resolution order.
+Setting the [`require_explicit_package_overrides_for_builtin_materializations` flag](/reference/global-configs/behavior-changes#package-override-for-built-in-materialization) to `false` in your `dbt_project.yml` allowed packages that matched the name of a built-in materialization to continue to be included in the search and resolution order.

 #### PackageMaterializationOverrideDeprecation warning resolution